JazenaYLA/TheHive/README.md

 ## :inbox_tray: Need help or more information?

 If you are an existing user or need assistance migrating to a newer version, feel free to contact us:

-:mail: contact@strangebee.com
+📧 contact@strangebee.com

 :globe_with_meridians: https://www.strangebee.com